loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/pr-environments/README.md

 **✖ Harder to Test Argo CD Changes** – If a PR modifies Argo CD configurations, testing becomes trickier without impacting the shared instance.

-**✖ Possible State Pollution** – If a PR fails to clean up resources, it could leave orphaned deployments in the shared cluster.
+**✖ Possible State Pollution** – If a PR fails to clean up resources, it could leave orphaned vCluster instances in the shared cluster.

 ### 2. Embedded Argo CD is deployed into and deploys to the ephmeral PR vCluster:
 Details of this setup, to include the components used, Kubernetes resources configuration and explanation are available [here](../../crossplane/vcluster-pull-request-environment).